FinancialCents/FCBELaravel/README.md

 ### Commands
 Create a command to retrieve data from the billing API for all users.
 The command should simply iterate over the users table and dispatch a job for each user.
-The job is responsible for pulling invoices from the billing API.
+The job is responsible for pulling **all** invoices from the billing API.

-Schedule the job to automatically run every hour.
+Schedule the command to automatically run every hour.

 We recommend using Laravel's Http class to make calls to the third-party API as it offers an easy way to mock and test responses.

 Please make sure that any jobs are fault-tolerant, retry requests appropriately and report failures where necessary.
+It's important to consider scalability when designing both command and job with the intention to support thousands of users and millions of invoices.

 ### Tests
 Write tests for your code that verify error handling and authorization.
 There is no need to unit test everything.
 Focus